erhant/crypto-notes/content/103-building-a-snark-pt2.md

 ---
-title: "Building a SNARK, pt.
-II"
+title: "Building a SNARK - Part II"
 desc: "We continue to building our SNARK.
 We will look at PLONK poly-IOP here in particular."
 order: 103
 tags: ["symmetric"]